 Professor X, formerly "the most powerful mind on the planet", is suffering from Alzheimer's and must repeatedly take medication to prevent himself from having seizures, which cause him to unwillingly harm everyone around him with his powers.
 He is also no longer the optimistic leader that would comfort and advise Logan, becoming a senile old man who is constantly struggling with depression.

 Whether or not Wolverine will appear after this film.
 One half believes that X-23 may become his permanent female replacement, while the other half still wants Logan to appear, but played by a new actor.
 Arguments for having X-23 replace Wolverine that the X-Men Film Series is too Wolverine-centric, and that by retiring Wolverine would finally allow other characters like X-23 to grow.
 Furthermore, such proponents for retiring Wolverine would argue that it would be hard forany potential replacement to measure up to Jackman's performance.
-Proponents for recasting Wolverine argue that since Wolverine is one of, if not the most famous X-Man, and the X-Men movies tend to sell better when Wolverine is at the forefront (arguable, seeing as Wolverine was at the forefront of every X-Men movie except Apocalypse and First Class, the former of which earned more than six of the other movies in the franchise, including two of Wolverine's three solos).
+Proponents for recasting Wolverine argue that since Wolverine is one of, if not the most famous X-Man, and the X-Men movies tend to sell better when Wolverine is at the forefront (arguable, seeing as Wolverine was at the forefront of every X-Men movie except Apocalypse, Dark Phoenix and First Class, the former of which earned more than six of the other movies in the franchise, including two of Wolverine's three solos).
 Furthermore, proponents of recasting Wolverine would argue that X-23 would be a little redundant, given their similar power sets and personalities.
 However, there is a third camp who favor having X-23 be at the forefront for a while and then introduce the recast Wolverine.
 The Disney purchase of Fox has only added fuel to the debate, by introducing another camp that wants to see the X-Men completely rebooted into the MCU and all previous continuity dropped altogether.